-Writing a blog post won’t give you a page 1 ranking, there are a lot of new article being posted daily and if you want to compete for organic traffic your blog post must be on page 1.
+Writing a blog post won’t give you a page 1 ranking; there are a lot of new blog posted daily, and if you want to compete for organic traffic, your blog post must be on page 1.
 Improve your SEO score by using professional SEO expert.

-To make your blog stand out, you need to invest your time and resources in building high quality backlinks.
-Do follow backlink passes juice ranking to your blog post which boost your ranking position.
+To make your blog stand out, you need to invest your time and resources in building high-quality backlinks.
+Do follow backlink passes juice ranking to your blog post, which boosts your ranking position.

-Though it takes time to Google to find your backlinks and if the backlinks are of low quality, Google might not indexed your backlinks which means your effort is wasted.
+Though it takes time for Google to find your backlinks, and if the backlinks are of low quality, Google might not index your backlinks which means your effort is wasted.

 You can build backlinks by following this method:

-- Blog commenting on high quality blog can also gives you referrer traffic from the blog.
+- Blog commenting on high-quality blog can also give you referrer traffic from the blog.

 - Forum posting.

-- Guest posting on high quality blog, you should look for blogs that have an higher domain authority compare to your blog domain authority.
+- Guest posting on high-quality blogs, you should look for blogs that have a higher domain authority compared to your blog domain authority.

 Final thoughts on keysearch review

-Keysearch is a cheap tool to find keyword difficulty score and search volume accurately, the data can help blogger find keywords and if the post is properly search engine optimised you are sure to get a high ranking position.
+Keysearch is a cheap tool to find keyword difficulty scores and search volume accurately; the data can help bloggers find keywords, and if the post is properly search engine optimized, you are sure to get a high ranking position.

-It also comes with other tools like Youtube Research which is good for youtuber and backlink checker though not as accurate as other paid backlink checker it gives a fraction of the backlinks and they are working on improving the capacity of their backlink checker.
+It also comes with other tools like Youtube Research which is good for YouTubers and backlink checkers, though not as accurate as other paid backlink checkers.
+It gives a fraction of the backlinks, and they are working on improving the capacity of their backlink checker.

-It comes with a free one month trial to check if the tool is right for you and you use keysearch coupon code to reduce the fee.
+It comes with a free one-month trial to check if the tool is right for you and you use keysearch coupon code to reduce the fee.